 CROSS STREET MOBILE APP

-A mobile app to empower real estate agents to efficiently accomplish daily tasks (searching, scheduling, and messaging) from their mobile devices.
-This is so that they can freely meet with clients in the field instead of being stuck at the office working from their desktops.
+A mobile app to empower real estate agents with smart searching, automated scheduling, and streamlined messaging.
+Realtors can freely meet with clients in the field instead of being stuck at the office tied to a desktop based workflow.

-Agents, also known as realtors have to traverse through repetitive workflows to meet the needs of the clients and when working with other agents.
+Agents, also known as realtors have to traverse through repetitive tasks to meet the needs of their clients and when working with other agents.
 Much of the problem stems from the MLS (Mulitple Listing Service) system, where all properties in the US are listed for sale.
-The system itself is fragmented with 856 different MLS boards that represent different regions amongst the 50 states.
-Not only is fragmentation a blockade towards efficiency, the listing service itself is archaic based upon a database architecture from the 1990's, which also currently has no standardization of how data is stored and shared.
+The system itself is fragmented with 856 different MLS boards that represent different regions within the 50 states, which affects database architecture and how data is stored and shared.
 The lack of standardization causes loss of time and business with missing house data and agent information.

-Where a decade ago agents were in control of sending properties to their clients, the problem agents face are that they lack the access to technology and tools to efficiently serve their clients requests.
-Realtors no longer feel that they're perceived as necessary and knowledgable to their clients since sites like Zillow, Redfin, and Realtor.com publicly offer property data.
+Where a decade ago agents were in control of sending properties to their clients, realtors no longer feel that they're perceived as necessary and knowledgable to their clients since sites like Zillow, Redfin, and Realtor.com publicly offer property data.
 They had to pivot from being the gatekeepers of knowledge to becoming the middleman to get their clients every showing they request.

-As a cross-functional team, we conducted user interviews with real estate agents, brokers, buyers, and sellers to understand their pain points and processes when dealing with buying and selling homes.
-From speaking with these 15 individuals, we distilled our learning into user personas, specifying each type of user's goals and needs were.
+I conducted user interviews with real estate agents, brokers, buyers, and sellers to understand their pain points and processes when dealing with buying and selling homes.
+From speaking with these 20 individuals, I distilled our learning into user personas, specifying each type of user's goals and needs were.
 But ultimately focusing on building the app around the buying agent persona because they were the most burdened and desperate for a solution.
 (A real estate agent actually handles both roles and responsibilities of buying and selling agents, it just depends on if their client is a buyer or seller.
 Working with buyers is more common since it’s much more difficult to ‘win’ a listing and represent a seller.)

 Some assumptions we wanted to validate with agents were: